LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Experiment

 \subsubsection{Impact of Judge Prompt Template}

-We examine the impact of prompt templates on the robustness of LLM-as-a-Judge systems.
-Specifically, we evaluate three widely used prompt templates, e.g., Vanilla Prompt, Arena-Hard Prompt and Google Vertex Promp, across four judge models on the translation task under three adversarial attacks (H4–H6).
-In this evaluation, a higher ASR indicate weaker robustness.
+We investigate how different prompt templates affect the robustness of LLM-as-a-Judge systems.
+Specifically, we employ a pairwise evaluation protocol to compare three widely used templates—Vanilla Prompt, Arena-Hard Prompt, and Google Vertex Prompt—across four judge models in the Text Translation task (T1) under three adversarial attacks (H4–H6).
+In this evaluation, a higher P-ASR reflects weaker robustness.

-The results are shown in Table~\ref{table:prompt} (a-c).
+The results in Table~\ref{table: prompt}(a)-(c) are averaged across $6$ language pairs: \textit{Chinese–English, German–English, Yoruba–English, English–German, English–Yoruba, and English–Chinese}.
 We observe that LLM-as-a-Judge systems are highly sensitive to the choice of prompt template.
-The same judge model can exhibit significantly different ASR values depending on the template used.
-For example, under H4, Mistral-7B yields an ASR of 37.50\% with the Vanilla prompt, which increases to 96.25\% with the Arena-Hard prompt.
-Similarly, LLama-3.1-8B displays a wide range in ASR, from 6.67\% ASR (Vanilla) to 73.33\% (Google Vertex) under H4, further highlighting this sensitivity.
+The same judge model can exhibit significantly different P-ASR values depending on the template used.
+For example, under H4, Mistral-7B yields a P-ASR of 37.50\% with the Vanilla prompt, which increases to 96.25\% with the Arena-Hard prompt.
+Similarly, LLama-3.1-8B exhibits a wide range in P-ASR, from 6.67\% P-ASR (Vanilla) to 73.33\% (Google Vertex) under H4, further highlighting this sensitivity.

-To improve robustness, we apply the coordinate ascent strategy described in Algorithm~\ref{alg:coordinate-ascent} to derive an optimized prompt.
-Initializing from the Arena-Hard template, we iteratively refine individual prompt components based on ASR under the H4 attack.
-The optimization is performed on the translation task, with chinese2english language pair.
-We conduct three iterations of coordinate ascent using Openchat-3.5 as the target model.
-The optimized prompt is then evaluated for generalization across five additional language pairs within the translation task, and the transferability under H5 and H6 attacks.
+To enhance robustness, we employ the coordinate ascent strategy described in Algorithm~\ref{alg:coordinate-ascent} to derive an optimized prompt.
+Starting from the Arena-Hard template, individual prompt components are iteratively replaced based on their P-ASR under a relatively strong H4 attack.
+This optimization is performed on the Text Translation task (T1) using the \textit{Chinese–English} language pair.
+We conduct three iterations of coordinate ascent with Openchat-3.5 as the target model.
+The resulting optimized prompt is subsequently evaluated for generalization across five additional language pairs (\textit{German–English, Yoruba–English, English–German, English–Yoruba, English–Chinese}) within T1, as well as for transferability under the H5 and H6 attacks, which represent the other stronger attacks in the set.

-Compared with the baselines, our optimized prompt achieves superior robustness (Table \ref{table:prompt} (d)).
-On Openchat-3.5, it reduces the average ASR across H4–H6 to 6.11\%, outperforming Arena-Hard (20.08\%) and Google Vertex (23.06\%), while also maintaining comparably low ASR on Qwen-2.5 and LLaMA-3.1-8B.
-Notably, for Mistral-7B, it brings the ASR under H4 down from 96.25\% (Arena-Hard) to only 14.17\%, demonstrating a substantial improvement in robustness. {The optimized prompt template is presented in Table \ref{tab:opt_prompt} (appendix)}.
+Compared with the baselines, our optimized prompt achieves superior robustness (Table \ref{table: prompt} (d)).
+On Qwen2.5-7B, it reduces the average P-ASR across H4–H6 to 3.61\%, outperforming Arena-Hard (15.42\%) and Google Vertex (9.76\%), while also maintaining a comparably low P-ASR on Mistral-7B and LLaMA-3.1-8B.
+Notably, for Mistral-7B, it brings the P-ASR under H4 down from 96.25\% (Arena-Hard) to only 14.17\%, demonstrating a substantial improvement in robustness. {The optimized prompt template is presented in Table \ref{tab:opt_prompt}}.